 - PO 1.
-Write a persuasive composition (e.g., business letter, essay) that: - a. states a position or claim - b. presents detailed evidence, examples, and reasoning to support effective arguments and emotional appeals - c. attributes sources of information when appropriate - d. structures ideas - e. addresses the reader's concerns
+Write a persuasive composition (e.g., business letter, essay, letter to the editor) that: - a. states a position or claim - b. presents detailed evidence, examples, and reasoning to support effective arguments and emotional appeals - c. attributes sources of information when appropriate - d. structures ideas - e. addresses the reader's concerns